Bartter syndromePotassium wasting; Salt-wasting nephropathy

 - Metabolic alkalosis

-These same signs and symptoms can also occur in people who have taken too many diuretics or laxatives.
+These same signs and symptoms can also occur in people who take too many diuretics (water pills) or laxatives.
 Urine tests can be done to rule out other causes.

-Many patients also need salt and magnesium supplements, as well as medicine that blocks the kidney's ability to get rid of potassium.
+Many people also need salt and magnesium supplements.
+Medicine may be needed that blocks the kidney's ability to get rid of potassium.
 High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) may also be used.

 When to Contact a Medical Professional